 Internships may be posted at anytime outside of these periods, but they may not receive as many applications.

-In order to address every aspect of the engineering internships, the EPFL proposes a tripartite internship agreement binding the company, the student and EPFL for the duration of the internship.
+In order to address every aspect of the engineering internships, the EPFL proposes an internship agreement binding the company, the student and EPFL for the duration of the internship.
 This contract provides clear information about issues such as confidentiality or intellectual property etc. The student is responsible for acquiring three signed copies of the agreement by the company and EPFL to provide each partner with a copy.

 The master projects within a company do not necessarily require an agreement to be signed.
 If needed, an optional agreement for master projects can be proposed by the professor to the company.

 The primary goal of the internship program is to immerse students in the professional world.
 Therefore, remote work is neither recommended nor desired by EPFL.